Skip to content

 Reduce blue light

-Sitting on the mobile phone before going to bed - for many people this has become quite normal.
+Sitting on your mobile phone before going to bed has become quite normal for many people.
 The problem is blue light.
-According to a study The short-wave rays can hinder the release of the sleep hormone melatonin - and thus make it more difficult for you to fall asleep.
+According to a study The short-wave rays can inhibit the release of the sleep hormone melatonin - making it difficult for you to fall asleep.

-The solution: At least 30 minutes to one hour before going to bed, switch off all devices - or at least glasses with blue light filter carry.
+The solution: Turn off all devices at least 30 minutes to one hour before going to bed - or at least Glasses with blue light filter carry.
 Bryan Johnson even completely avoids any stimuli in the bedroom.

-A healthy diet also plays a role in sleep: in order to sleep well, our metabolism needs to calm down at night.
-Very fatty, spicy or simply very rich meals in the evening stand in the way of this.
+A healthy diet also plays a role in sleep: In order to sleep well, our metabolism needs to rest at night.
+Highly fatty, spicy, or simply very rich meals in the evening hinder this.

 Other typical errors are:

-• Eating very spicy food - Chili causes our core body temperature and heart rate to remain high.
-But we need exactly the opposite in order to be able to sleep well.
+• Eating very spicy foods – chili causes our core body temperature and heart rate to remain elevated.
+Yet we need exactly the opposite to fall asleep well.

 • Raw vegetables and legumes – they put a strain on our intestinal flora and prevent us from sleeping well due to the fermentation.

-• Raw fruit - blood sugar fluctuations and fermentation processes disturb your sleep.
+• Raw fruit - Blood sugar fluctuations and fermentation processes disrupt your sleep.

 • A light, balanced meal